sdiehl/wiwinwlh/tutorial.md

 specific names.

-Constants are specific elements of the set, that generalise values like 0 and 1 which have specific properties in relation
+Constants are specific elements of the set, that generalise values like 0 and 1 which have specific laws in relation to the operations defined over the set.
+Several of the common algebraic laws are defined in the table below:

 ```{=latex}
 \noindent\rule{\textwidth}{1pt}